3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 Report:  /home/pietrushnic/storage/wdc/projects/2017/pcengines/apu/src/apu-test-suite/report.html
 ```

-This means PXE boot menu is already in your telnet, to connect to it simply
+This means PXE boot menu is already in Your telnet, to connect to it simply
 type:

 ```
 telnet localhost 13542
 ```

-After refreshing your screen with `<CTRL>-L` you should see boot menu:
+After refreshing Your screen with `<CTRL>-L` You should see boot menu:

 <a class="fancybox" rel="group" href="/assets/images/pxe_server_menu.png"><img src="/assets/images/pxe_server_menu.png" alt="" /></a>

-Moreover you can investigate in details what happened using automatically
+Moreover You can investigate in details what happened using automatically
 generated HTML page:

 <a class="fancybox" rel="group" href="/assets/images/ipxe_test_log.png"><img src="/assets/images/ipxe_test_log.png" alt="" /></a>